Edirne Incident: Revolt

 The Ottoman Empire was backing a candidate to the throne during a civil war in the Kingdom of Imereti in Georgia.
 The Porte decided to send an army to be effective in the area.
 However, the salaries of the army members had been delayed, and the subunit of the janissaries responsible for logistics, named Cebeci, revolted on 17 July 1703 demanding full payment before the operation.
-The Edirne Event, also called the Revolt of 1703, broke out in Constantinople.
+The Edirne Incident, also called the Revolt of 1703, broke out in Constantinople.
 This revolt began among the janissaries "who complained of overdue pay, and of the sultan’s absence."
 Although the revolt began with the janissaries, it soon grew to include civilians, lower-ranking soldiers, artisans as well as members of the ulema.
-These groups were frustrated with the sultan's attempt to mask the loss political legitimacy and the rise of Shaykhulislam Feyzullah Efendi.
+These groups were frustrated with the sultan's attempt to mask the loss political legitimacy and the rise of Seyhulislam Feyzullah Efendi.
 With the support of other army units as well as some Constantinople citizens and most ulema (religious leaders), the rebels plundered the houses of the senior government officers and began controlling the capital for several weeks.
 Although they sent a group of representatives to Edirne, Feyzullah Efendi jailed them.
 This provoked the rebels, and they began to march to Edirne.
 The sultan announced that he had deposed Feyzullah Efendi.
 But it was too late and the rebels decided to dethrone Mustafa II.
 The sultan tried to form a defense line at the outskirts of Edirne.
 But even the sultan's soldiers joined the rebels.
 "Military confrontation outside of Edirne was avoided as the imperial loyalists, mostly troops recruited from the Balkan countryside, deserted Mustafa and joined the ranks from Constantinople."